Employee Assistance Programs (EAP) for Compliance: Meeting Legal and Organisational Obligations

 Compliance Through Care: The Human Benefit

-A construction firm in New South Wales faced increasing stress claims and absenteeism due to high workloads and on-site conflicts.
+Because of the high workloads and conflicts that occurred on-site, a construction company in New South Wales was experiencing an increase in the number of stress claims and absenteeism.
 After a WorkSafe review, they partnered with an EAP provider to strengthen their psychological safety practices.

 Continuous Compliance: The Ongoing Role of EAPs